gattaloukik123/loukikgatta.github.io/README.md

-# loukikgatta.github.io
+# Rough Book

-Space to dump my stuff
+A blog (kinda) to share my thoughts and learnings